-The project proposes to incorporate teen dating violence awareness and education in an existing mentoring program for young black men to increase the education, knowledge, and awareness of middle school to high school aged young men regarding healthy relationships, dating violence, stalking, domestic violence and their roles as allies in the prevention of violence against women and girls.
+This project incorporates teen dating violence awareness and education in an existing mentoring program for young black men to increase the education, knowledge, and awareness of middle school to high school aged young men regarding healthy relationships, dating violence, stalking, domestic violence and their roles as allies in the prevention of violence against women and girls.
 Program funds provide contractual services, supplies, mandatory travel and other for related training expenses.